 If the device isn’t being able to connect to the Wi-Fi correctly, there might be a problem with the Wi-Fi connection.
 Try rebooting the Wi-Fi router to solve this issue.

 Completely turn off the router and modem.
 Unplug the power cords and leave them alone for a few minutes before plugging them back in.
 Once the power supply is restored, wait until the indicator light starts blinking normally.
-Launch Netflix on your device and check if the error still persists.
+Launch Netflix in incognito mode on your device and check if the error still persists.
 If the error still comes then troubleshoot Internet connection problems.

 Method 6: Update your Netflix Application